Pageloop helps create new knowledge base articles by generating complete drafts from the context you provide.

 Product Notes (Required)

 The Product Notes field is where you provide the information Pageloop needs to generate your article.
 Enter any combination of feature descriptions, PRD (Product Requirements Document) text, release notes, internal memos, or call transcripts.
+You can also upload supporting media such as screenshots or screen recordings from this section to give Pageloop visual context.
 The more context you provide, the more complete and accurate the generated article will be.
 Be specific about what the feature does, how users access it, and any important details or limitations.

 Template (Optional)